rushimanche/nflscraper/README.md

-# nflscraper
+# njscraper
-This project will scrape the Internet for latest NFL news.
+This project will scrape the Internet for NJ bills.